Skip to main content

 • Priority — Which donation entry sources take priority over other donation entry sources.
 Priority prevents constituents from entering multiple donation automations for the same payment.
 Donation entry sources have two types of priority: built-in priority and priority that you set (if you have multiple donation automations that use the same entry source).

-Constituents enter an automation only if they meet the criteria defined by the entry source.
-Read a detailed explanation of how constituents enter, complete, exit, or re-enter automations.
+Constituents qualify to enter an automation only if they meet the criteria defined by the entry source.

 For some types of automations, you can create multiple automations that use the same entry source.
 For example, you can create three First Ever Donation automations based on the donation amount: one for general donors, one for mid donors, and one for major donors.